 MYTH 4 ─ You cannot receive other treatments such as chemotherapy while receiving palliative care.

-FACT ─ People who are receiving palliative care can continue receiving curative treatments for their illness.
+FACT ─ People can continue receiving curative treatments for their illness.
 The goals are to control symptoms such as pain and improve your quality of life.